hedesh/GazeTheWeb/Watch/README.md

 ![Logo](media/Logo.png)

 YouTube application controlled with gaze and processing of gaze and EEG sensor data, part of the EU-funded research project MAMEM.
-Developed as part of a research lab supervised by Dr. Chandan Kumar and Raphael Menges.
+Developed as part of a research lab supervised by Dr. Chandan Kumar, Korok Sengupta and Raphael Menges.

 ## Developers
 The application was designed and developed by the students who participated in the research lab: